-The New York Court of Appeals recently approved a rule requiring that all applicants to the New York State Bar complete 50 hours of pro bono legal work.
-This rule goes into effect for all applicants who seek admission after January 1, 2015.
-Because of the lag time between sitting for the bar exam and acheiving admission to the bar, it is safe to assume that all applicants who sit for and pass the July 2014 bar exam or later will need to meet this requirement.
-Note that you need not have completed the 50 hours in order to sit for the bar exam; however, you must have completed the 50 hours in order to seek admission after passing both the bar exam and the MPRE.
+All applicants to the New York State Bar are required to complete 50 hours of pro bono legal work.
+Note that you need not have completed the 50 hours in order to sit for the bar exam; however, you must have completed the 50 hours in order to seek admission after passing the UBE, NYLE, and MPRE.

 For additional information, please see the Frequently Asked Questions document issued by the New York Court of Appeals.
 We advise you to review this document carefully so that you will understand completely the nature of the work you must perform and the supervision and reporting required.
 If you have any questions, you may contact the Board of Law Examiners directly.